What is subdivision?

-Once a complete application has been received, the Development Officer sends a copy of the plan to other departments and agencies such as Nova Scotia Environment, Department Transportation and Infrastructure Renewal, Land Registration Office, Public Works, and Provincial Assessment for their review or approval.
+Once a complete application has been received, the Development Officer sends a copy of the plan to other departments and agencies such as Nova Scotia Environment, provincial Department of Public Works, Land Registration Office, municipal Public Works, and Provincial Assessment for their review or approval.

 The Development Officer reviews the application for conformance with the Subdivision and Land Use By-laws and when all required submissions and external approvals are received, the subdivision plan is approved.